 As I mentioned above, the creditor herself can come and repossess your car.
 Or, she can hire a repo man to come and get it.

 The creditor does NOT want your car.
 She wants your money.

 However, the repo man DOES want your car.
 That’s how he gets HIS payment.

 That means once the repo man is hired, he’ll do all that’s in his legal rights to get your car.
-But he has to keep the peace, and I talk about that in the video below.
+But he has to keep the peace, and I talk about that in the above video.